 Any paper or cardboard that is soiled with food or grease is not recyclable.
 Consider composting these materials.

 Keeping the mixed recycling dry and clean is important for the quality of the recycling.
 Make sure that you empty your containers of food before recycling.
 Consider composting food scraps or food soiled paper at home.

 Clothes are a good resource that can be reused or repurposed.
 Donate these items to charities or thrift stores if they are in good condition or get crafty and create something out of old fabric scraps.
 Textiles and clothing should never go in your recycling cart.

 11. Tangly items

 Items such as hoses, wire hangers, ribbons, and other long, stringy materials can get caught in the sorting equipment and cause the line to shut down while the waste materials are removed by hand.

 Shredded paper is too small and is lost during the sorting.
-It is possible to contain shredded paper in a paper bag (never a plastic bag), but there is no guarantee that it will not break open during transportation and sorting.
-Best practice is to drop shredded paper off directly to the transfer station or use a paper shredding company (companies may have fees).
+Best practice is to drop shredded paper off directly at the transfer station or use a paper shredding company (companies may have fees).

 It may seem obvious that diapers, especially dirty diapers, should not go in the recycling bin, but we still see them coming down the sort line.
 Please keep all human and pet wastes and non-recyclables out of the recycling cart.
 It is especially unsanitary for our workers who sort on the line by hand.